Revisiting claims of extracranial biophoton detection from the human brain: Abstract

 The PMTs used by Casey et al. are Sens-Tech DM0090C, with peak quantum efficiency in the blue--green range and a steep decline towards longer wavelengths (see Fig.~\ref{fig:pmt}A).
 In practice, typical biophoton PMTs have their highest sensitivity between roughly 350 and 500~nm, show markedly reduced quantum efficiency near 600~nm to 5\%, and are relatively insensitive above $\sim 650$~nm, i.e. below 2\%.
 Consequently, the detectors are {optimized} for wavelengths that cannot realistically pass through the scalp and skull.
 They are {insensitive} to the very wavelengths (red / near-infrared) that can, in principle, traverse these tissues with non-negligible transmission.
 Even if a tiny fraction of $>650$~nm photons escape the head, they fall into the least sensitive region of the detector response.
-A close examination of Casey et al.'s PMT quantum efficiency diagram (Fig.~\ref{fig:pmt}A) and the transmission curves of the human skull and skin (Fig.~\ref{fig:transmission}A,C) indicates that the wavelength best suited for extracranial detection of `brain biophotons' is approximately 700 nm.
-At this wavelength, the peak detection fraction is about $0.0004$--$0.0005$, obtained by multiplying the skull and skin transmission by the PMT quantum efficiency.
-To achieve an extracranial signal of a few tens of thousands photons per second per $\mathrm{cm}^2$, the brain would need to emit on the order of at least $10^{8}$ biophotons per second per $\mathrm{cm}^2$, which is five to seven orders of magnitude higher than the expected levels based on previous UPE studies.
-Therefore, even if photons from the head are recorded under properly dark conditions, they are much more likely to come from the skin than the brain.